Laravel Passport

 1/**2 * Register any authentication / authorization services.3 */4public function boot(): void5{6 Passport::loadKeysFrom(__DIR__.'/../secrets/oauth');7}

-Loading Keys From The Environment
+Loading Keys From the Environment

 Alternatively, you may publish Passport's configuration file using the vendor:publish